ttc24/Dungeon-Crawler/docs/gameplay_guide.rst

 Special Events
 --------------
-To break up the routine of combat, each floor also features one signature event:
+To break up the routine of combat, each floor draws exactly one signature event from a curated pool:

 * **Shrine Gauntlet** – fight successive waves to earn blessings.
 * **Puzzle Chamber** – solve puzzles or riddles for unique gear.